lijingda13/AllocationServer/allocation-server/RESTfulAPI.md

     - 200: Successfully retrieved the list of proposed projects.
     - 404: Staff member not found or no projects proposed by the staff.
   - Response Body: A list of projects proposed by the staff member.
+    - id: Project id.
+    - title: Title of the project.
+    - description: Description of the project.
+    - staff: Staff who proposed the project.
+    - status: Status of the project.
+    - createDate: Propose date of the project.
+    - interestedStudents: List of students who registered interest.
+    - assignedStudent: Student assigned to the project.

 ### Get assigned project for the student
 This API retrieves the project assigned to a particular student.